deckeraa/pouchdb-fx/README.md

 [com.stronganchortech/pouchdb-fx "0.1.0-SNAPSHOT"]
 ```

-You will also need to install pouchdb into your project.
+You will also need to install pouchdb and the pouchdb-find plugin into your project.
 How you do this depends on your setup.
 If you are using the re-frame lein template,
-you may simply `npm i pouchdb`.
+you may simply `npm i pouchdb pouchdb-find`.

 pouchdb-fx registers the :pouchdb event handler in re-frame when you include the library.